crchunn/ETL-Project/README.md

 # ETL-Project

 For our ETL Project, we will be examining World Happiness and Economic Freedom.
-Our datasets are World Happiness Ranking and the Economic Freedom Index.
+Our datasets are coming from kaggle.com.
 We will be using Pandas and SQL to extract, transform, and load our data into a SQL database.
-With our data, we can examine a country's happiness ranking versus their economic freedom index.
+Joining our two datasets, we can more easily compare and contrast a country's happiness ranking against their economic freedom index.

 https://www.kaggle.com/anamvillalpando/world-happiness-ranking